 For most purposes, creating a Basic Task will serve your needs.
 To create one, follow these steps.

 - In the Action menu (pictured), select Create basic task to open the Create Basic Task wizard.

 - In the Name: field, enter a name for your task.
 You may optionally add a description of the task in the Description: text box below.
 When this is done, click Next.

 - Select a trigger from the options presented (pictured below) to define when you want your task to run.
 When you're ready to continue, click Next.
 Depending on your trigger selection, you may be prompted to choose a specific time, day, or event.
 If so, make your choice and then click Next.

 - Select the Action you want to perform when the trigger occurs (Start a program, Send an e-mail, or Display a message), then click Next.

-- Depending on the Action you chose in the previous step, a prompt to specify a script to run, an e-mail to send, or a message to display.
-Fill out the relevant information, then click Next.
+- Depending on the Action you chose in the previous step, fill out the relevant information, then click Next.

 - Finally, the Finish screen displays your task as you configured it.
 If you need to make changes, click the Back button to return to a previous step, make your changes, then click Next until you return to the Finish screen.

 - To finish configuring your task, click Finish.
 The next time your trigger occurs, the task runs.